-Spokane County Local Hazard Mitigation Plan Update
+Spokane County All-Hazard Mitigation Plan

 Utilizing community partnerships and planning, reduce the vulnerability to natural hazards in order to protect the health, safety, welfare, environment and economy of the greater Spokane area within Spokane County.

 Natural Hazard Mitigation Plan Steering Committee Ground Rules

 The update process was overseen by a Steering Committee made up of stakeholders from within the planning area.
 This Steering Committee met regularly at the City of Spokane Fire Training Center – 1618 N. Rebecca St., and such meetings were open to the public.
 Comments or questions regarding this process were encouraged and directed to the Project Manager Gerry Bozarth.

 Question: What is the Disaster mitigation Act of 2000?

 Answer: The federal Disaster Mitigation Act (DMA) of 2000 (Public Law 106-390), commonly known as the 2000 Stafford Act amendments, was approved by Congress on October 10, 2000.
 This act required state and local governments to develop hazard mitigation plans as a condition for federal grant assistance.
 Among other things, this legislation reinforces the importance of pre-disaster infrastructure mitigation planning to reduce disaster losses nationwide.
 DMA 2000 is aimed primarily at the control and streamlining of the administration of federal disaster relief and programs to promote mitigation activities.
 Prior to 2000, federal legislation provided funding for disaster relief, recovery, and some hazard mitigation planning.
 The DMA improves upon the planning process by emphasizing the importance of communities planning for disasters before they occur.